-The First Quarter Correction And The Top 5 Reasons You Shouldn't Be Surprised
+The First-Quarter Correction And The Top 5 Reasons You Shouldn't Be Surprised

 2. Margin Debt is at Near Record Levels

-As Illustrated in the chart below, margin debt is near the highest we have ever seen.
+As illustrated in the chart below, margin debt is near the highest we have ever seen.

 As we have seen in earlier corrections, liquidity tends to evaporate as traders cover their margin positions and sell into the loss, thereby exacerbating market declines.
 Cascading margin calls can quickly devolve a routine down market correction into flash crash as the cycle of sales at ever-lower rates reaches critical mass, causing a full-on market rout.